ducrot/starter-webpack-angularjs/README.md

 # change directory to your app
 $ cd my-app

-# install the dependencies with npm
+# install the dependencies with yarn
-$ npm install
+$ yarn install

 # start the server
-$ npm start
+$ yarn start
 ```

 Go to [http://localhost:8080](http://localhost:8080) in your browser.